walkingmu/3d-ken-burns/README.md

+# differences
+This repo updated a few files with minor changes to make 3d-ken-burns work on Windows Platform.
+The code is tested under Windows 10 platform with Anaconda and CUDA 10.1

+Note: cupy that used in this repo is not offically supported on Windows.
+This repo is only tested with cupy 7.1.1

+# anaconda packages
+You may run the following commands in Anaconda to download the packages: conda install pytorch torchvision cudatoolkit=10.1 -c pytorch conda install -c conda-forge opencv conda install -c conda-forge flask conda install -c conda-forge gevent conda install -c conda-forge h5py conda install -c conda-forge scipy conda install -c conda-forge moviepy pip install imageio==2.4.1 conda install -c anaconda requests pip install cupy-cuda101

+moviepy install imageio 2.6.1 by default and has an issue with ffmpeg library.
+Overwriting it with 2.4.1 solves the problem.

 # 3d-ken-burns
 This is a reference implementation of 3D Ken Burns Effect from a Single Image [1] using PyTorch.
 Given a single input image, it animates this still image with a virtual camera scan and zoom subject to motion parallax.
 Should you be making use of our work, please cite our paper [1].